ProofSuite/whitepaper/Proof_Business_Plan.md

 ## Internal Tools

 Proof utilizes a collection of tools to manage, assess, and orchestrate both its technology stack and business operations.
 The platform is built upon cloud-based Infrastructure services provided by Amazon Web Services and platforms such as Heroku and Open Shift.
 For analytics, Proof utilizes Mixpanel and HotJar to assess user heuristics in real time.
 Tawk and a collection of communication tools such as Slack and Telegram round out Proof’s user outreach infrastructure.

 ## Operations & Management Strategy

 The overall operations and management strategies leverages by Proof fall under the purview of 3 core principles:

-* Always have a clear value proposition to users for any initiative the can summed up in 1 sentence and makes even the average person on the street interested, without using the “and this too” phrase.
-For Proof’s core that message could be summed up as: “Create your own cryptocurrency”.
+Always have a clear value proposition to users for any initiative that can be summed up in 1 sentence and make even the average person on the street interested without use of the “and this too” phrase.
+For Proof’s core that message could be summed up as: “Create your own currency”.

-* Find the secret sauces that competitors cannot copy, even the most well funded ones with their brightest minds.
-In Proof’s case this is the brand of being first into the market with the earliest content and the best crypto-assets, matched with trust in the company produced crypto-fiat and artificial intelligence for identifying news that interests investors based on their investments.
+Find the secret sauces that competitors cannot copy, even the most well-funded and talented teams with their brightest minds.
+In Proof’s case, this is the brand of being first into the market with the earliest content and the best crypto-assets, matched with trust in the company produced crypto-fiat and artificial intelligence for identifying news that interests investors based on their investments.

-* Harness a close relationship with your most active customers to ensure the product evolves the way it should
+Harness a close relationship with your most active customers to ensure the product evolves in a manner that is relevant to their needs and considers the meta-game of the ever-evolving technology market landscape.

 ## Management

 Proof’s management ethos centers around the concept of a ‘Dynamic Hierarchy’ wherein an individual proposes an initiative with a comprehensible and easy to grasp value proposition.
 In order to proceed, the individual must develop, plan, and manage the project, enlisting interested parties from the company and taking full control and responsibility of the outcome.

-This differs from a ‘flat’ management structure in that final approval must run through the core founders however, once underway, the managing party can enlist the help and delegate to any interested members of the company taking on the role of project lead.
+This differs from a ‘flat’ management structure in that final approval must run through the core founders however, once underway, the managing party can enlist the help and delegate to any interested members of the company, taking on the role of project lead.